 Silently repeat the words to anyone you meet

-Several lessons ask us to silently repeat the idea for the day “to anyone you meet” (37.6:2), “to everyone you meet” (78.10:3; 95.15:2).
-They ask us to repeat it “to strangers” as well as “to those you think are closer to you” (43.7:5), even “to the ones you think of or remember from the past” (78.10:3).
+Several lessons ask us to silently repeat the idea for the day “to anyone you meet” (37.6:2), “to everyone you meet” (78.11:3; 95.16.4).
+They ask us to repeat it “to strangers” as well as “to those you know well” (43.8:5), even “to each one you think of or remember from the past” (78.11:3).
 If we really carried that out, imagine how many times we would be repeating the lesson.
 And imagine how differently our encounters with those people would go.
 The power of the words might even transform our bland routine encounters into unforgettable holy encounters.

 Repeat the words immediately in response to even the mildest disturbance of your peace